Historic Aircraft Restoration Museum

 The Historic Aircraft Restoration Museum, located at Creve Coeur Airport in Maryland Heights, Missouri, United States, is dedicated to restoring and preserving historical aircraft.
 The airplanes in the collection are all fabric-covered, and most are biplanes from the inter-war years (the "Golden age of flight").
 The museum's volunteers maintain most of these aircraft in full working order.

+History

+The Historic Aircraft Restoration Society and Museum had been established by mid August 1988.

+The museum was inundated by the 1993 Missouri River Flood, damaging an Sh-2 that was under restoration.

+By October 2025, Albert Stix IV had taken over as museum director.